-These services and supports include actively engaging people in a wide range of settings and helping connect them with care responsive to their needs, priorities, and motivations to change.
+These services and supports include actively engaging people in a wide range of settings and supporting them to connect with care responsive to their needs, priorities, and motivations to change.
 Meanwhile, other initiatives may involve community wide response to environmental factors.